Ethnofuturisms Symposium brings in scholars for two days of discussions, workshops, and readings

 “[I]n many ways this symposium highlights specific literary and artistic modes deployed by writers and artists of color to imagine themselves and their communities back into futures from which they’ve often been erased or in which they are often portrayed as the monstrous or inhuman other,” Ribó explains.
 “We wanted to organize this symposium to bring diverse scholars together to critique and to analyze these practices and to learn from one another.”

-The symposium also features a slew of professors and graduate students from FSU, many of whom are from outside of the English department.
+The symposium featured a slew of FSU faculty members and graduate students and others from outside of the English department.
 This includes Assistant Professor Jeannine Murray-Román of the Department of Modern Languages, Associate Professor Kristin Dowell of the Department of Art History, along with other experts from FSU, Tallahassee Community College, and the Tallahassee area in general.

 “We each picked one person [to invite to speak],” Tran says.
 “I picked Dr. Aimee Bahng… who I connected with through the Association for Asian American… I thought that she’d be a great person to bring in since I introduced her work in my graduate course on Visionary Fiction last spring.
 Professor Ribó chose Dr. Cathryn Merla-Watson, who specializes in Latinx speculative fiction.”

-Additionally, Susana M. Morris, associate professor of Literature, Media, and Communication from Georgia Tech, will deliver Friday evening’s closing keynote talk, titled “Afrofuturism, Joy, and Resistance.”
+Additionally, Susana M. Morris, associate professor of Literature, Media, and Communication from Georgia Tech, delivered Friday evening’s closing keynote talk, titled “Afrofuturism, Joy, and Resistance.”
 Morris’ work in the past has focused on Afrofuturism and its influences on our world through movies, media, and literature, along with other forms of communication.
-She will relate her extensive knowledge to some of the readings discussed over the course of the symposium, following a panel discussion on Ethnofuturisms as Pedagogy.
-Tran and Ribó hope that there will be a flow to the symposium, with smooth transitions between the many overarching themes and ideas that will be examined throughout.
+She related her extensive knowledge to some of the readings discussed over the course of the symposium, following a panel discussion on Ethnofuturisms as Pedagogy.
+Tran and Ribó appreciated the flow to the symposium, with smooth transitions between the many overarching themes and ideas that panelists and audience members examined throughout.

-At the heart of the symposium, however, are the discussions and ideas that are raised by the material.
-The organizers want to hear people’s input regarding ethnofuturisms and encourage people to expand their scope of knowledge on the subject.
+At the heart of the symposium, however, were the discussions and ideas that are raised by the material.
+The attendees heard people’s input regarding ethnofuturisms, and the organizers encouraged people to expand their scope of knowledge on the subject.

-“I really think that the energy of the event will come through the dialogues that people have both during and in between the more formal, structural elements of the event,” Tran says.
+“I really think that the energy of the event [came] through the dialogues that people have both during and in between the more formal, structural elements of the event,” Tran says.

-“I am most looking forward to the variety of interdisciplinary panels and discussions,” says David Potsubay, an English doctoral student in FSU’s Literature, Media, and Culture Program.
+“I am most looking forward to the variety of interdisciplinary panels and discussions,” says David Potsubay, an English doctoral student in FSU’s Literature, Media, and Culture Program, before the symposium took place.
 “The symposium is shaping up to be exciting, engaging, and overall, will include more than the typical activities found at academic conferences.”

 “I’m most excited to learn with and from everyone who participates in the symposium,” Ribó says.
 “I think that human beings are smarter together and that when we think together, we can imagine and accomplish great things.”